In the glasses store

 He sets aside one morning every week for his “jour fixe digitalisation”, where he visits some of the many new projects at the company’s headquarters – new projects that outsiders find almost impossible to keep track of.
 The goal is nothing less than to “revolutionise” the industry.
 Recently, a Berlin start-up sent him a handwritten letter.
 They had developed a waiting time management app so that customers no longer have to wait in the store, but can go for a walk or shop.
 When a salesperson is free, they are informed by mobile phone.
 “Yay, a Fielmann is happy!” says Marc Fielmann and laughs.
 He immediately implemented the idea and had it tested in three Hamburg branches.
 Every year, the company loses 700,000 customers who walk out of the branch annoyed because the waiting time is too long for them.

 The biggest risk, says Marc Fielmann, comes from companies outside the industry, such as Amazon.
 Many customers order their contact lenses there.
-Fielmann had its developers programme an app that allows new lenses to be reordered in ten seconds, with three clicks.
-He calls it omnichannel – the customer can jump back and forth between the retail store and the online shop at any time as they like.
+Fielmann had its developers program an app that allows new lenses to be reordered in ten seconds, with three clicks.
+He calls it omnichannel – the customer can jump back and forth between the retail store and the online store at any time as they like.
 Since then, Fielmann has been winning back market share from Amazon.
 The only problem is: Selling glasses online is much more complicated.

 This is the reason they started the Geislingen project.
 Small branches like the one in Geislingen, a town with 28,000 inhabitants in Baden-Württemberg, only stock a few hundred pairs of sunglasses.
 Now there are tablet computers there that work like a digital mirror: The camera films the customer, who is then shown on the screen wearing a pair of glasses from the database.
 The customer can turn their head, look at the glasses from all sides and put on the next of 10,000 pairs of glasses with a swipe across the screen.
 The software shows how well the glasses suit the face and makes suggestions.
 That already works quite well.
 For sunglasses.

 Fielmann Ventures is still in the middle of research into the traditional prescription glasses worn by 41 million Germans.
 Until now, they had to be measured and fitted personally, otherwise they give the wearer a headache.
-“That’s millimetre precision work”, says Marc Fielmann.
+“That’s millimeter precision work”, says Marc Fielmann.
 Its developers have patented a way to adjust glasses using a tablet, for which the customer also only has to look at the camera.
 This has recently been used in all German stores to train the system.
 “Just wait until next year when there will be new technologies that will amaze some competitors”, says Marc Fielmann.
 “We have shifted from a perceived defensive stance to a design stance.”
 There’s no one in the industry now laughing at their expense.

 Marc Fielmann’s vision costs a lot of money.
 200 million euros this year and next year alone for branch modernisation, digitalisation and expansion abroad.
 In mid-2018, when Marc Fielmann had just become CEO, the share price began to fall rapidly.
 But managers and Fielmann’s mother bought them up when they were down because they believed in his strategy.
 In the meantime, the share price has recovered.
 There is plenty of money for investments, the company earns well – and it has saved more than 300 million euros.
-Maybe that’s why the grey carpets in the soberly furnished corporate headquarters look a little worn here and there.
+Maybe that’s why the gray carpets in the soberly furnished corporate headquarters look a little worn here and there.

 It’s not easy to find any dissatisfied people if you ask around in the Fielmann empire.
 The only complaints come from the factory in Rathenow, where the company manufactures lenses, grinds them and has them assembled with frames into glasses millions of times a year.
 “The majority of employees work just above the minimum wage”, says Nico Faupel from IG Metall.
 “The working conditions also leave a lot to be desired.
 Overtime is often ordered, but the time in lieu can only be taken when the employer decides.”
 Workers are reluctant to protest, fearing reprisals.
 Marc Fielmann says that wages in the factory have increased by 13 per cent in the last three years, and the average salary is a good 2100 euros, well above the minimum wage.
 Working hours remain below the permitted limits even at peak times.
 In addition, they are currently investing 15 million euros in Rathenow to secure the almost 1,000 jobs in the region with weak infrastructure.
 And then comes a typical Marc Fielmann sentence: “But it’s always possible to do better.”

 Recently, Fielmann issued a warning to a Swabian optician because he had continued a limited discount campaign beyond the end of the campaign.
 Such legal skirmishes used to happen all the time.
 Today they have become rare.
 His father often sat alone at industry meetings because no one wanted to sit with him, the hawk.
-Marc Fielmann received a visit some time ago from Thomas Truckenbrod from Leipzig, the owner of a traditional optician’s shop and president of the industry’s central association.
+Marc Fielmann received a visit some time ago from Thomas Truckenbrod from Leipzig, the owner of a traditional optician’s store and president of the industry’s central association.
 “Hats off”, he says today.
 “This is a very modest and polite young man who knows what he wants and is also prepared to listen.”

 As gentle, almost humble, as Marc Fielmann appears in public, he is hard on himself.
 16 hours a day, he sometimes rushes through his appointments, and when he falls behind schedule, he talks faster and walks even faster through the corridors.
 So fast that his employees start to gasp.
 If a book impresses him, he has it delivered straight to a fellow board member’s home.
 He buries himself deep into his work, presumably also because he is often compared to his father and his decades of accumulated knowledge.
 He wants to catch up quickly.